Master of Arts in Social Innovation & Sustainability

 - Readiness: The student has not earned a baccalaureate degree or its international equivalent or application materials otherwise indicate the student is not ready for a graduate-level, writing-intensive independent program of study.

-A new Impact Project grant is available to new students of color who are working on social innovation and sustainability projects that will benefit their communities.
+NEW!
+Impact Project grants are available to new students of color who are working on social innovation and sustainability projects that will benefit their communities.
 Learn more here.

 Residencies are a time to explore, network, learn, witness, and share with peers, staff, and faculty.
 Students work with advisors and peers in close-knit advising groups to forge individualized study plans that describe their learning objectives for the semester.